4 Things to do Following the Diagnosis of Breast Cancer

 The bottom line is that patients who focus on reducing stress and healing have a better prognosis.
 People also have lower rates of developing cancer in the first place if they follow these practices.
 Given what we know about the connection between immune function and stress—as reported in the journal Cancer—this is not surprising.

-This is only a small fraction of the available therapies to treat breast cancer and a Naturopathic physician who is skilled in oncology can help you develop a plan that is specific for your case.
+This is only a small fraction of the available therapies to treat breast cancer and a Naturopathic physician who is skilled in cancer care can help you develop a plan that is specific for your case.
 Dr. Adam McLeod is a Naturopathic Doctor (ND), BSc.
 (Hon) Molecular biology, Motivational Speaker and International Best Selling Author.
-He currently practices in Vancouver, British Columbia where he focuses on integrative oncology. http://www.yaletownnaturopathic.com
+He currently practices in Vancouver, British Columbia where he focuses on integrative cancer care. https://www.yaletownnaturopathic.com

 To book your appointment for the best cancer care in Vancouver send an email to firstname.lastname@example.org